-Groups and Tags
+Groups

-Step 2: Groups and Tags
+Step 2: Create Groups

 This is the core innovation that makes shows portable between venues.
 If you understand nothing else about Luma, understand this section.